ndd21/PHYS281/docs/demo-classes.md

     using [properties](https://www.python-course.eu/python3_properties.php) (setters are not covered
     in this course).

-@(Class attributes) can also be accessed directly from the class rather than an instance, e.g.:
+@(Class attributes) can also be accessed directly from the class rather than an instance, e.g.,:

 ```python
 print(Electron.mass)